 - 'February Gold' - Bright yellow with swept-back petals.
 Early.
 Good choice for warm climates.
 Div.
 6, Cyclamineus

 - 'Fragrant Rose' - White petals with a pink cup.
 Rose-scented.
 Div.
 2, Large Cup

 Pests & Problems of Daffodils

 Daffodils can easily out-live you and may bloom and spread for decades.
-However sometimes they abruptly stop blooming, a condition called going "blind".
+Sometimes, they abruptly stop blooming, a condition called going "blind".
 It may be an insect problem, too much shade or perhaps they have moved too far down in the soil and need to be lifted.

 Planting Daffodils in Containers

-- Choose a pot that is 8-12 inches in diameter and at least 8 inches deep.
+- Choose a pot that is 8 to 12 inches in diameter and at least 8 inches deep.
 The deeper the better, since daffodil roots like to reach down about 12 inches.
 Make sure it has drainage holes.